georust/rinex/rinex-qc/README.md

     .unwrap();
 ```

-It is more common to prefer Clock RINEx for that purpose.
+It is more common to prefer Clock RINEX for that purpose.
 The `Qc` library
 allows that once again.
 Simply provide that file:

 ```rust